snowstorm-alfredosalata/edy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`edy` is simple and ergonomic library for handling dynamic-typed values, featuring highly-tailorable features, no stack allocations for primitive types, and more.
+`edy` is simple and ergonomic library for handling dynamic-typed values, featuring highly-tailorable features, no heap allocations for primitive types, and more.

 ## Edy at a glance
 ```rust